Mounika-varma02/DATA6550-Bias/README.md

 # DATA6550 – Data Bias Project

-This repository contains the group project for DATA6550 focused on identifying and analyzing bias in datasets.
+This repository contains our group project for DATA6550, focused on analyzing bias in employment related data.
+The goal of this project is to examine employee information and identify patterns that may be related to unfair or unequal workplace outcomes, such as employee attrition.

 ## Project Topic
-Hiring & Employment Bias in AI-Driven Resume Screening Systems.
+Hiring & Employment Bias

 ## Dataset
-AI-Driven Resume Screening Dataset (Kaggle).
+IBM HR Analytics – Employee Attrition & Performance Dataset.

 ## Repository Structure
 - Code/: Individual code contributions from each group member